better-internet/radworks-docs/docs/getting-started/getting-started.md

 ## Configuring your system

-To push code to the Radicle network via the Upstream client, you first have to add the [Radicle git remote helper](understanding-radicle/faq.md) to your shell configuration.
+To publish code to the Radicle network via the Upstream client, you first have to add the [Radicle git remote helper](understanding-radicle/faq.md) to your shell configuration.

 - Add `export PATH="$HOME/.radicle/bin:$PATH"` to your shell configuration
 - Restart your shell